UVA Engineering Rising Scholars Postdoc-to-Faculty Program

 This program is designed to encourage early-career scholars to pursue a career in academia by supporting their postdoctoral work before beginning in a tenure-track position at the University of Virginia.

-The program seeks to recruit exceptional early-career scholars committed to building a diverse intellectual community and promoting an inclusive scholarly environment.
+The program seeks to recruit exceptional early-career scholars committed to building a collaborative intellectual community and promoting a welcoming scholarly environment.
 Selected candidates will enhance the diversity and excellence of UVA Engineering through their research, educational efforts and service.

 View the application on Interfolio.
 Review of applications is ongoing.